pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details.hbs.md

 # Commands Details

-The proceeding topics shows detailed examples of how to use flags on the Tanzu CLI Apps plug-in.
+The following topics describe the Tanzu CLI Apps plug-in.

 - [`tanzu apps clustersupplychain`](./clustersupplychain.hbs.md) sub-commands and details.
 - `tanzu apps workload` sub-commands and flags usage for each: